-In case of disturbances, IMs work together with the RUs concerned and neighboring IMs in order to limit the impact as far as possible and to reduce the overall recovery time of the network.
+In case of disturbances, IMs work together with the RUs concerned and neighbouring IMs in order to limit the impact as far as possible and to reduce the overall recovery time of the network.
+For international disruptions longer than 3 days with a high impact on international traffic, the Atlantic Corridor international contingency management (ICM) plan applies.

-National IMs coordinate international traffic with neighboring countries on a bilateral level.
+National IMs coordinate international traffic with neighbouring countries on a bilateral level.
 In this manner they ensure that all traffic on the network is managed in the most optimal way.